k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/09_tdm_reference_implementation.md

 1. Business entities and referential data.
 The included tables are related to the task's business entities and are needed to complete the data in the tested environment.
 2. Tables - TDM 9.0 enables the option to select a list of tables from multiple DBs related to the source environment without any relation to a business entity.

-The user can either store the tables in Fabric for a later use or set the task's retention period to *Do not retain* to load the tables directly to the target environment without saving them to Fabric.
+The user can store the tables in Fabric for later use or set the task's retention period to *Do not retain* to load the tables directly to the target environment without saving them to Fabric.
+Note that the table level and DB schema name must be identical in the source and target DBs.

 Each table is stored in Fabric as a separate LUI **TDM_TableLevel** LU and each execution is stored as a separate LUI (separate data snapshot).
 For example: running 2 executions of a task that extract Product_Mapping table.
 Each execution creates a separate LUI (snapshot).